Limit shapes for the asymmetric five vertex model: Introduction

-In Section \ref{sec:legendre} we compute the surface tension $\sigma(s,t)$ and the free energy $F(X,Y)$.
 In Section \ref{sec:EL} we write down the Euler-Lagrange equation for the surface tension minimizing function and reduce it to a first-order linear PDE.
 This PDE is solved in Section \ref{sec:limitshapes}, where we give the general solution parameterized by an arbitrary analytic function, and give several examples.

 In Section \ref{bigr} we redo the above calculations in the case $r>1$.
-In Section \ref{sec:complete} we discuss completeness of the Bethe Ansatz eigensystem.
+In Section \ref{perron} we prove that our computation gives the leading eigenvalue.